melchor629/node-chromecaster-lib/README.md

 **Windows Users**:
  - If you have problems compiling this library (or one of its dependencies), [see this issue](https://github.com/nodejs/node-gyp/issues/972).
  - You can compile [portaudio](http://portaudio.com) for 64bit or search a `.dll` on the internet. **(optionally)** Follow the instructions in `build/msvc/readme.txt` for compiling.
 Use release version.
 To test/use the library, copy the `portaudio_x64.dll` into the root of the project.
+ - Before compiling `portaudio`, if you want to enable loopback devices on `wasapi` audio library, you should apply the Audacity patch (updated and available in this repository).

 **Compiling note**: If you have any troubles for compiling, you can see these [requirements](https://github.com/nodejs/node-gyp#installation) for compiling in node.
 Really recommended for __Windows__ users.